 If students attend an external event, the onus is on the student to provide proof of attendance.
+Refer to assignment instructions for full details.

 - C) Reflection Assignment and Elevator Pitch Asynchronous. - Resource: Elevator Pitch Guide

 4. Technology Course/Workshop (Technology, Career Management, Communication, Professionalism)